Establish Ground Rules with Overly Demanding Guests

 If their requests are reasonable, make every attempt to honor them.
 After all, this is your business, and you want your guests to have the most enjoyable experience as possible while under your roof.

 Even the best host in the world is eventually going to get a bad review from a guest.
 When it (inevitably) happens to you, what you don’t want to do is retaliate.
 You do, however, want to respond in a respectful manner.
-This shows that you have acknowledged the reviewer’s complaints but haven’t done any mud slinging back at them.
-Potential renters may see this review, and your response, and feel that you have addressed the concerns adequately.
+This shows that you have acknowledged the reviewer’s complaints but aren’t willing to participate in mudslinging.
+Potential renters may see this review and your response and feel that you have addressed the concerns adequately.

 If the review is truly inflammatory or false, you have recourse.
 You may flag it on Google.
 Do this as a last resort, though.